 The reign of King Narasuan (1590-1605)

 After repelling the Burmese' s attack on 1580, Narusuan took on an audacity that concerned his father (Nokor Caktomukh: The fall of Lawek: The reign of king Mahendraraja).
 In contrast to the Tai history book that portrayed the late King Dharmaraja as a traitor, the Khmer chronicle portrayed him as a wise king and his son as a stone-head monarch.
 During the last of Nandabayin' attack against Ayudhya that was repulsed by Narasuan, a deep resentment broke out between him and the Khmer Obraja Prah Suryapur.
 The Khmer Obraja was sent by the court of Lawek to help Ayudhya fighting against Burmese troops in the honor to an accord signed by both courts (Notes: The victory over Hamsavati).
 The Khmer chronicle made it clear that Narasuan' s victory, then and later over Hamsavati, was due to the breaking of the accord that limited Ayudhya to be off the three western Khmer provinces.
 Upon learning of Narasuan 's conducting the war, King Dharmaraja was not pleased.
 By now, the conflict with Hamsavati went beyond repairable and of the way that his son handled the new alliance with Cambodia, he saw that Ayudhya would stand alone against more attacks from Hamsavati.
 Of his old age, his worries aggravated his illness and he died soon after.
-Narasuan ascended the throne of Ayudhya in 1590 and immediately, showing that he did not share his father's worries, started his campaign against both of his rivals, Hamsavati and Cambodia.
-In a series of relentless preparation and attacks, he managed to subdue Lawek and after leaving Lawek in shamble, went head-on attacking Pegu.
+Narasuan ascended the throne of Ayudhya in 1590 and immediately, showing no concerns of his father's worries, started his campaign against both Hamsavati and Cambodia.
+In a series of relentless preparation and attacks, he managed to subdue Lawek and after leaving the Khmer capital in shamble, went head-on attacking Pegu.
 By doing so, Narasuan confirmed his father' s worst fear.
 After Lawek was destroyed, Cambodia became dysfunctional and helpless.
 Without strong central government, provincial authorities took on the warlord style of governing.
 At the same time, the Khmer king Prah Suryaupur and his two sons were held as prisoner of war at Ayudhya.
 Even though they were treated well, they were not happy and to make the matter worst, revengeful.
 Narasuan should remember what he himself had been through while he was held in the court of Hamsavati against his will.
 When Prah Suryapur was allowed to go back to Cambodia and to establish order in the country, he still maintained a good relationship with Siam.
 He even organized his court following the tradition of the court of Ayudhya just to show of his subordination.
 However, when his eldest son King Jaya Chetha was released and returned to form the new Khmer court of Udong, he approached Hue for an alliance.
 He died perhaps believing that the Udong court was off Ayudhya' s target and was secured with the support of the Nguyen's court.
 It turned out to be another mistake.
 After marrying the princess of Hue, the inexperienced King Jaya Chetha turned against Siam and revived back the past rivalry.
 Needless to say, the next kings of Ayudhya saw the alliance between the court of Udong with Hue as a betrayal and a threat to Ayudhya.
 In the long run, we shall see that the rivalry of the two courts ended up destroying both of their countries.
 By depending on the court of Hue, the court of Udong incurred deeper and deeper into Hue's dependency and the Nguyen court was waiting to take all the opportunities to benefit for their own account.
 The Hue's interference in the internal court of Udong almost cost the latter the whole of Cochinchina.
 While succeeding in crushing the Khmer capital of Lawek, Ayudhya would face with crisis of its own.
-Unlike he had done to Lawek, Narasuan failed to destroy the Mon legacies of both Hamsavati and Ava altogether.
+Unlike he had done to Lawek, Narasuan failed to destroy the Mon audacity.
+Both Hamsavati and Ava recovered fast from their distress and immediately sprung to action.
 In no times they regrouped themselves back and the next assault on Ayudhya was the best prepared of all the Burmese campaigns.
-Already cripple in the financial arena and still having to fight with both Cambodia and Hamsavati, Ayudhya lost its war.
-Even though it took more than a century to realize, the last attack of Hamsavati reduced Ayudhya to ruin.
+Already cripple in the financial arena and still having to fight with Cambodia, Ayudhya lost its war with Hamsavati.
+Even though it took more than a century to realize, the last attack of Pegu reduced Ayudhya to ruin.

 The reign of King Ekathotsarath (1605-1620)